Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-1-Python/README.md

 # 🛍️ Shopping List Manager

-Command-line Python program to manage your shopping list.
+Jupyter Notebook Python program to manage your shopping list.
 The program allows you to add items with quantities, remove items, view the current list, and sort the list alphabetically.

 ## 🌟 Features